kennethrrosen/qubes-for-journalists/README.md

 If using Qubes-Whonix ™, assign the webcam to an untrusted VM (if needed)

 Since the mobile devices security best practices for risk mitigation are often difficult / infeasible to adhere to, it might be easier to physically move all mobiles devices to a distant physical location such as a different room and close the door and/or to power off mobile devices.

-dnf list | grep microcode
-The Qubes check should confirm the microcode_ctl.x86_64 package is already installed.

 In Qubes-Whonix ™, consider installing the tirdad kernel module to protect against TCP ISN-based CPU information leaks